Sampling-based quasiprobability simulation for fault-tolerant quantum error correction on the surface codes under coherent noise: Planar surface codes under coherent noise

 \Cref{fig:pl} shows the logical error rate $p_L$ as a function of physical error rate $p$ and noise coherence $r$, where the parameters are chosen such that our workstation with Intel Xeon CPU v4 CPU (E5-2687W), 24 cores, 3.00GHz, can calculate each point within a few days at most.
 We confirmed that the standard error of each data point is below $10^{-3}$.
 From \cref{fig:pl}, the logical error rate increases as the noise coherence grows, which implies that the impact of the coherent noise on the logical error probability is not negligible even for a relatively large code distance.
 Note that the $d=5$ code, which requires 81 qubits, is well beyond the reach of naive full state-vector simulation.
 Furthermore, it is the first analysis of this region with faulty syndrome measurements to the best of our knowledge.
 Finally, let us discuss with which parameters and code distance the proposed method works. \Cref{fig:scaling_of_ch_robustness} shows the dependence of $R_\text{*tot}^2$ with respect to $d$ for the phenomenological noise model.
 Note that for the parameters where $R_\text{*coh}\pqty{r,p}=1$ in \cref{fig:ch_robustness_heatmap}, we can simulate without any additional overhead as mentioned before.
 We will be able to simulate large code distances in that region.
-Outside of that, we expect regions with $R_\text{*tot}<10^3$ are within reach if a high-performance parallel computer of $10^6$ CPU cores is available.
-For example, realistic parameters such as $(p,r,d)=(1.5\%,0.15\%,7)$ and $=(0.2\%,0.05,13)$ result in $R_\text{*tot}<10^3$.
+Outside of that, we expect that regions with $R_\text{*tot}<10^3$ are within reach if a high-performance parallel computer of $10^6$ CPU cores is available.
+For example, realistic parameters such as $(p,r,d)=(1.5\%,0.15,7)$ and $=(0.2\%,0.05,13)$ result in $R_\text{*tot}<10^3$.
 Full state-vector simulation would not work for these numbers of qubits; we need 169 qubits for $d=7$ and 625 qubits for $d=13$.